Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Conclusion

 Intuitively, \textit{"See also"} links represent related concepts that might complement the conceptual knowledge about a given concept.
 Furthermore, it is common in most online encyclopedic portals to have a "{\it See also}" or "{\it Related Entries}" sections opening the door for more conceptual knowledge augmentation using these resources in the future.

-Through empirical results, we demonstrated \textit{MSA}'s effectiveness to measure lexical semantic relatedness on benchmark data sets.
-In absolute figures, \textit{MSA} could consistently produce higher Pearson correlation scores than other explicit concept space models such as \textit{ESA}, \textit{SSA} on all data sets.
-Additionally, \textit{MSA} could produce higher scores than \textit{ADW} and \textit{NASARI} on four out of five data sets.
-On another hand, \textit{MSA} scores were higher than predictive models built using neural networks, e.g., \textit{Word2Vec}.
+Through empirical results, we demonstrated \textit{MSA}'s effectiveness to measure lexical semantic relatedness on benchmark datasets.
+In absolute numbers, \textit{MSA} could consistently produce higher Pearson correlation scores than other explicit concept space models such as \textit{ESA}, \textit{SSA} on all data sets.
+Additionally, \textit{MSA} could produce higher scores than \textit{ADW} and \textit{NASARI} on four out of five datasets.
+On another hand, \textit{MSA} scores were higher than predictive models built using neural networks such as \textit{Word2Vec}.